-Do not down play the role scholarships can play in your student career.
+Do not downplay the role scholarships can play in your student career.
 There are literally thousands of them being offered by schools, private companies, organizations, rotary clubs, and churches.
 Our Top 50 College Scholarships for 2015-2016 is a good start for those looking to get assistance with their tuition bill.
 Finally, remember to check deadlines and always apply early.
 You may find early admission scholarships available only to early application submitters from the institution you are applying to.

 Diversifying Your Applications

 According to Forbes Magazine, there’s no point in applying to more than 10 to 15 schools as long as you take the time and do the research to polish those applications.
-A well-known rule of thumb to ensure you fare well is to apply to a few stretches, a few good fits, and a few safety schools.
+A well-known rule of thumb to ensure you farewell is to apply to a few stretches, a few good fits, and a few safety schools.

 Stretch, dream, or reach schools are schools that you may get accepted to, but the chances are slim.
-They’re considered a possible long-shot.
-Chances are, your test scores, class rank and SATs would fall at the bottom of the class that was accepted prior year at these institutions.
+They’re considered a possible long shot.
+Chances are, your test scores, class rank, and SATs would fall at the bottom of the class that was accepted prior year at these institutions.

-Best-fit or match schools are those schools where your test scores, SATs and class ranking are a perfect match with last year’s freshman class.
+Best-fit or match schools are those schools where your test scores, SATs, and class ranking are a perfect match with last year’s freshman class.
 Chances are very good that you will get accepted when you apply to a few best-fit schools.

 Safety schools are those colleges where your chances of getting accepted are high.
-While there is no sure thing when applying to schools, safety schools represent your best bet.
+While there is no sure thing when applying to schools, safe schools represent your best bet.
 Your scores and rank should exceed last year’s freshman class.

 Karen Ekman-Baur, a counselor with Unigo suggests: You might consider, for instance, applying to two “reaches”, and two “safety” schools, with the rest of your applications going to schools at which you estimate having about a 50/50 chance of being accepted based on your high school grades, standardized test scores, extracurricular activities, and other significant factors.

 When you apply Early Decision you are basically committing to that school; if you get in you have to go there.
-Many people apply Early Decisions when they clearly have a first choice school.
+Many people apply Early Decisions when they clearly have a first-choice school.